To live in an apartment is so very Parisian, you may wonder if there even are any houses in Paris!

 As Paris entered the 20th century, the way of living in the city changed yet again.
 Look out for part two of this blog, coming very soon.

 Your own Paris home

-For a house currently for sale in Paris, take a look at this townhouse with its impressive limestone facade.
+For a house currently for sale in Paris, we currently have for sale a townhouse with an impressive limestone facade.
 Located off Avenue Foch in the 16th arrondissement, the air conditioned property with elevator offers a private garden, terrace, swimming pool, gym and sauna.

 Looking for your own Paris home?
 Whether it’s a chic apartment or indeed, an individual house, we can help.

 So why not get in touch with the team at 56Paris today?
 Experts on all areas of the current property market, they’re on hand to offer free, no-obligation advice.